kentik/config-snippets/README.md

   * ```<variable>``` will display "variable" in a highlighted manner, for instance for instances of config items users usually provide naming for
 * Each vendor root directory contains a 200px width transparent png logo for the associated vendor

-# templating guidelines
+# Templating guidelines
 Since the UI doesn't currently include any Kentik Flow Proxy registration process, the UI doesn't know about which IPs the user will be sent to.
 Therefore, there need to be two separate config templates for cases with and without agent.
 In the ```*-agent.conf``` config snippet, we can't reference ```{{variable}}``` types of variables because they're not present in the UI for rendering.
 For this reason, the agent related templates shall include ```<variable>``` types of markers instead of ```{{variable}}``` ones.

-## list of used template markups
+## List of used template markups
 * ```{{kentik_ingest_ip_from_UI}}```: refers to the IP given by Kentik Portal for the router/switch to export their flows to
 * ```{{kentik_ingest_UDP_port_from_UI}}```: refers to the port displayed in Kentik Portal router/switch device creation that is used to send network flows to in relation to the previously stated IP address
 * ```{{device_sample_rate}}```: sample rate the user is configuring on their router/switch and has also entered in the Kentik Portal UI during device creation